reedwan/little-giving-journal/content/posts/ghazali/index.md

 draft: false
 title: "Imam Ghazali on the virtues of sadaqah"
 date: 2023-01-06T00:00:00+00:00
-caption: "A 4th century (Hijri) panel from Nishapur, with the inscription, \"In the name of Allah, the Merciful, the Compassionate\""
+caption: "A spread from a 9th century (Hijri) manuscript of Ihya Ulum al-Din"
 ---

 **Among the hadith [on the virtues of sadaqah, are the following]:** The Messenger (sallallahu alayhi wa-sallam) said, "Give in charity, though it be only a single date, for it satisfies the hungry and extinguishes sins just as water extinguishes fire."
 (Ibn Mubarak)